Elisa von der Recke

-Family
+Elisabeth "Elisa" Charlotte Constanzia von der Recke (20 May 1754 – 13 April 1833) was a Baltic German writer, poet, and memoirist.
+She is best known for her exposé of the occultist Alessandro Cagliostro, which made her famous across Europe and earned her the gratitude of Catherine the Great.
+Her writings reflect the tension between rational and mystical religious views during the late Enlightenment era.

+Early life and family

-Elisa von der Recke was born in Schönberg, Skaistkalne parish, Courland (present-day Skaistkalne, Vecumnieki Municipality, Latvia), the daughter of Graf (later Reichsgraf) Johann Friedrich von Medem (1722–1785) and his wife, Luise Dorothea von Korff (1736–1757).
-Her younger half-sister was Dorothea von Medem, for whom she carried out diplomatic work.
-In 1771 she married Kammerherr Georg Peter Magnus von der Recke (1739–1795), living with him at Neuenburg Castle (now Jaunpils Castle).
-She separated from him in 1776 and divorced in 1781.
-Their daughter, Frederika von der Recke, died in 1777.
+Elisa von der Recke was born in Schönberg, Skaistkalne parish, in the Duchy of Courland and Semigallia (present-day Latvia).
+She was the daughter of Graf (later Reichsgraf) Johann Friedrich von Medem (1722–1785) and his wife, Louise Dorothea von Korff (1736–1757).
+After her mother's early death, Elisa received a limited education in her grandmother's household, where she was forbidden to read books.
+Her stepmother, Agnes Elisabeth von Brukken (1718–1784), later helped provide her with a general education.

+Her younger half-sister was Dorothea von Medem, who became Duchess of Courland.
+Elisa later carried out diplomatic work on her sister's behalf after the Duchy was annexed by the Russian Empire in 1795.

+In 1771, she married Kammerherr Georg Peter Magnus von der Recke (1739–1795) for reasons of social standing, living with him at Neuenburg Castle (now Jaunpils Castle).
+The marriage was an unhappy one; she separated from him in 1776 and they divorced in 1781.
+Their only daughter, Frederika, died in 1777.

 Life

 Portrait of Elisa von der Recke (née von Medem), pastel attributed to Johann Heinrich Schröder, 1799/1800.
 Collection of the Rundāle Palace Museum.
 Photo: Ints Lūsis.

-In 1787 her first book, Nachricht von des berüchtigten Cagliostro Aufenthalt in Mitau im Jahre 1779 und dessen magischen Operationen, a memoir-exposé of the months when she studied magic with "Count" Alessandro di Cagliostro, made a great impact right across Europe, with Catherine the Great even granting Elisa lands in Russia in recognition of the work (making Elisa financially independent).
-She got to know Goethe, Schiller, Wieland, Herder and other European literary figures, and intensified their relationships through prolific correspondence.

-From 1798 she lived almost exclusively in Dresden, and from 1804 cohabited there with her friend Christoph August Tiedge.
-Their meetings were religio-sentimentalist in tone, with the singing of chorales by Johann Gottlieb Naumann.
-Her works consisted mainly of pietist-sentimentalist poems, journals and memoirs.